Victor Jacob Koningsberger: Early life and career

 After graduating, Koningsberger spent a year in Utrecht as Went's head research assistant.
 In 1924, he travelled to the Dutch East Indies, taking control of a station for sugar cane experimentation in Cirebon, East Java.
 Two years later, following the resignation of Ph. van Harreveld, he was made the director of a larger station in Pasuruan.
 Several researchers resigned in protest of Koningsberger's appointment, feeling passed over by a younger and unproven researcher.
 Nonetheless, over the course of eight years Koningsberger cultivated a sense of solidarity in the station, which employed 32 staff at the peak of the sugar boom.
 As production waned in the early 1930s, Koningsberger oversaw the downsizing of the station.
 Writing in Plant and Soil, M. H. van Raalte described the sugar cane industry under Koningsberger as "an example of scientifically guided agriculture in the tropics."
+In 1931 Koningsberger became a corresponding member of the Royal Netherlands Academy of Arts and Sciences (KNAW).

 Professorship

 After a decade in the Indies, Koningsberger returned to the Netherlands to replace Went as Professor of Botany at Utrecht University, effective 2 July 1934.
+On this date he also resigned his corresponding KNAW membership.
 Three months later, on 24 September, he delivered his inaugural speech, "Sunt certi denique fines" ("The Boundaries are Certain").
 In the speech, he explored the apparent discrepancies between the certainties of physics and chemistry and the uncertainties of physiological research.
 He attributed these discrepancies to the continuity of life processes, which affect the results of physiological endeavours, whereas chemistry research was done in more constant settings.
 Throughout his academic career, Koningsberger retained an interest in studies of growth and tropism; his efforts to understand these processes included explorations of the effects of growth substance on cell membranes, as well as the mechanisms of auxin activity.

 In his interpersonal relations, Koningsberger was recognized for his compassion and sympathy.
 He and Tilly opened their home to Koningsberger's colleagues and students.
 On 25 November 1940, shortly following the expulsion of Jewish academics in the Nazi-occupied Netherlands, Koningsberger spoke out, delivering a speech that began "My conscience compels me to commemorate here, with deep sorrow and disappointment, the dismissal from their office of a number of Dutch colleagues, solely on grounds of their origin or religion."
 (Note: Original: "Mijn geweten gebiedt mij hier met diepe smart en teleurstelling te gedenken de ontheffing uit de uitoefening van hun ambt van een aantal Nederlandse collega's, uitsluitend om reden van afkomst of geloof.")
 According to the historian Henk van Rinsum, Koningsberger was the first to publicly oppose the expulsion; a similar speech was delivered by Rudolph Cleveringa the following day.
 Koningsberger was later detained and sent to Kamp Sint-Michielsgestel.
 He was released in December 1943 and returned to teaching in 1944.